Naledi-Mokhethi/NPMokhethiPortfolio/README.md

 - Working with Algorithms and datastructures
 - Exposed to JavaScript
 - Source control using GitHub and Azure DevOps
-- Working with REST API’s
+- Working with RESTful API’s

 ### Projects
 #### Hospital Queue Application